 The 2024 New South Wales Institute of Sport (NSWIS) Awards not only showcased the inspiring performances by some of Australian sport’s greatest names, but it provided the 400-strong audience with an insight into the character – the grit ‘n grace – that drove the winners to glory on the world’s major sporting stages.

-Among the outstanding list of finalists in the seven categories was the likes of Paris 2024 Olympic Games gold medallists Saya Sakakibara (BMX), Noemie Fox (canoe slalom), Olivia Wunsch (Swimming), Paralympic medallists Dylan Littlehales (canoe sprint), Daniel Michel and Jamieson Leeson (boccia) as well as Mali Lovell (athletics).
+Among the outstanding list of finalists in the seven categories was the likes of Paris 2024 Olympic Games gold medallists Saya Sakakibara (BMX), Noemie Fox (canoe slalom), Olivia Wunsch (Swimming).

 Multi-Olympic medallists Melissa Wu (diving) and Shane Rose (equestrian) were also in in contention for awards, as were three members of the Australian water polo team which sealed silver in Paris, Matilda ‘Tilly’ Kearns, Sienna Green and Sienna Hearn.